nickmasster/codernitydb3/docs/api.rst

 -------

 .. note::
-   If you're **not interested in CodernityDB development / extending** you don't need to read this section, please then refer to :ref:`database_indexes`, **otherwise** please remember that index methods are called from ``Database`` object.
+   If you're **not interested in codernitydb3 development / extending** you don't need to read this section, please then refer to :ref:`database_indexes`, **otherwise** please remember that index methods are called from ``Database`` object.